Brent Crude Oil Price - Benchmark and Futures Context

 Our Brent crude historical data goes back to 1976 - nearly 50 years of price history.
 This includes annual average prices from the Energy Institute Statistical Review, providing research-grade data for long-term analysis, academic research, and historical market studies.
 Access this data via our API.

-Get the same real-time Brent crude oil price data powering this page.
+Get Brent crude price data with source timestamps and benchmark context.
 Start with a free API key and scale as your business grows.